About the OBSSR Director

 Subscribe to receive the important news and announcements from OBSSR Director Jane M. Simoni, Ph.D.

 Jane M. Simoni, Ph.D., is the Associate Director for Behavioral and Social Sciences Research at the National Institutes of Health (NIH) and the Director of the Office of Behavioral and Social Sciences Research (OBSSR).
-Dr. Simoni joined NIH on July 30, 2023, to lead OBSSR’s efforts to advance and coordinate behavioral and social sciences research at NIH, working closely with NIH Institutes and Centers.
+She joined NIH on July 30, 2023, to lead OBSSR’s efforts to advance and coordinate behavioral and social sciences research at NIH, working closely with NIH institutes and centers.

-Dr. Simoni brings more than 25 years of experience in research focused on health disparities and resilience among populations that have been socially marginalized, including persons with HIV and other chronic illnesses, Latinx, LGBT, and Indigenous peoples.
-Her intervention research has examined behavioral aspects of chronic illness, using mixed methods and clinical trials to evaluate strategies such as peer support, medical record alerts, provider training and counseling, and mHealth to promote treatment engagement and health outcomes.
-Her work has capitalized on cutting-edge behavioral and social science methods and theory to inform the development, efficacy, and implementation of health promotion and disease prevention programs.
+Dr. Simoni has more than 30 years of experience in research focused on health disparities and resilience among groups that have been socially marginalized, including people with HIV and other chronic illnesses and Latinx, LGBTQIA+, and American Indian and Alaska Native communities.
+Her intervention research has examined behavioral aspects of chronic illness, using mixed methods and clinical trials to evaluate such strategies as peer support, medical record alerts, provider training and counseling, and mobile health technologies to promote treatment engagement and improve health outcomes.
+Her work has used cutting-edge behavioral and social science methods and theory to help create and implement health promotion and disease prevention programs.

-A clinical psychologist, Dr. Simoni joined NIH from the University of Washington (UW) in Seattle, where she was a Professor and Director of Clinical Training in the Department of Psychology.
-She was the founding director of the UW Behavioral Research Center for HIV and co-directed the UW/Fred Hutch Center for AIDS Research, where she also served as the Associate Director of the Behavioral Science Core and Senior Advisor to the eHealth Scientific Working Group.
+A clinical psychologist, Dr. Simoni joined NIH from the University of Washington (UW) in Seattle, where she was a professor and Director of Clinical Training in the Department of Psychology.
+She was the founding Director of the UW Behavioral Research Center for HIV (BIRCH) and co-directed the UW/Fred Hutch Center for AIDS Research.

-Dr. Simoni has led over two dozen research projects, including NIH-funded studies in New York City, Seattle, the U.S.-Mexico border, Beijing, Shanghai, Haiti, and Kenya.
-She has authored more than 300 publications, and two of her medication adherence-promotion strategies (involving peer support and electronic reminders) are included in the Centers for Disease Control and Prevention’s Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention.
+Dr. Simoni has led more than 24 research projects, including NIH-funded studies in New York City, Seattle, the U.S.–Mexico border region, Beijing, Shanghai, Haiti, and Kenya.
+She has authored more than 300 publications, and two of her medication adherence–promotion strategies (which involved peer support and electronic reminders) are included in the Centers for Disease Control and Prevention’s Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention.